-However, for severe usage or in high temperature climates and only for frame mounted deep cycle auxiliary batteries, check the battery electrolyte level.
-Note: This does not apply to production frame mounted or underhood batteries.
-Refer to the Scheduled Maintenance Guide for the service interval schedules.
+However, gasoline vehicles experiencing severe usage or in high-temperature climates should have the battery electrolyte level checked.
+Refer to the scheduled maintenance guide for the service interval schedules.

 Keep the electrolyte level in each cell up to the "level indicator".
 Do not overfill the battery cells.